-1. First things first, wipe down your stools with a little bit of lacquer thinner to clean off any random debris that could cause the spray paint not to stick, or give it a weird texture.
+1. First things first, wipe down your stools with a little bit of lacquer thinner and paper towel to clean off any random debris that could cause the spray paint not to stick, or give it a weird texture.

 2. Pick out the color of your choice for your stools (or whatever project you’re working on).
 I’m happy to announce that this brilliant can of happiness did just the trick!

 I know I haven’t mentioned it in any of my previous posts, but I recently attended the blogger Haven Conference, and had such a great time!
-I met so many new faces as well as finally be able to put a name to a personality.
+I met so many new faces as well as finally was able to put a name to a personality.
 Always a plus!